schollz/PIanoAI/README.md

 # See it

-Teaching for ~30 seconds and then jamming.
-Here's a video (I fast forwarded to the part where the AI will start):
+Here's an example of me teaching for ~30 seconds and then jamming with the AI:

 [![Playing](http://i.imgur.com/F0piGEz.png)](https://www.youtube.com/watch?v=bvMW71BJofc)